 Enhanced focus lenses are similar to desk lenses, but are used for children and young adults in classroom or office settings.

 Bifocal lenses have two focus powers, separated by a line on the lens.
 The upper area provides correction for general and distance vision while the lower area adds extra focusing strength for reading and close focus.

-We only use the latest digitally-based lens designs for superior optics.
-Our highly-trained staff will evaluate your visual needs and prescribe the optimal lens design for your individual circumstances.
+When you order your glasses with us, you will always be offered the latest digitally-based lens designs for superior optics.
+Our highly trained staff will evaluate your visual needs and prescribe the optimal lens design for your individual circumstances.